-Earlier in the year, IllPumpYouUp separated with YouTube fitness and supplement personality Tim Muriello, for reasons discussed (kinda) in Mike’s interview with Tim Muriello.
+Earlier in the year, IllPumpYouUp separated with YouTube fitness and supplement personality Tim Muriello.

 With the popular frontman available as an agent for hire around the industry, Tim was free to pursue his own product line, which he did with some products that push the envelope with some of the FDA’s current regulations.

 CBD as a Supplement?!

 But that’s not where the real drama starts.
 It’s his latest product, his CBD oil infused green gummy post-workout “recovery” treats that started a fiery debate in Stack3d’s Facebook page, with industry heavyweights like Bruce Kneller, Rick Collins, and Aaron Singerman chiming in.